 While the scenario with the chicken may not sound like a positive experience, it certainly resulted in a lot of laughter for both of us.
 From my own experience, I can attest to the fact that my pets have done wonders for my mental health.

 If you do a quick google search for pets and oxytocin, you will find multiple articles that discuss how petting your dog or cat reduces production of the stress hormone cortisol while increasing the “feel good” hormone oxytocin.
 Cuddling with them after a difficult day has become a type of self-care.
-I see this with my clients too.
+I see this with my clients as well.

 Particularly for my clients who struggle with trauma and/or clients who struggle with isolation and alienation, pets offer solace.
-There has been much research on how pets affect their human’s mental and physical health.
-When I see the way a client’s face lights up when they pet their pets, or even talk about them, I don’t need to see peer reviewed journal articles on the subject matter to convince me of the positive impact pets have on mental health.
+There has been much research on how pets affect their human's mental and physical health.
+When I see the way a client’s face lights up when they pet their pets, or even talk about them, I don’t need to see peer-reviewed journal articles on the subject matter to convince me of the positive impact pets have on mental health.

 There are many reasons to get a pet, but I am going to talk about five really good ones.